Skip to main content

 • Resistance to rot, mold, and pests

 Ignoring moisture content is one of the main reasons timber projects fail prematurely.
 Wood installed too wet will shrink as it dries, creating gaps, loose joints, warped boards, and cracked finishes.
 Timber installed too dry may swell when exposed to moisture, leading to buckling and stress fractures.
+I’ve personally seen hardwood flooring cup so badly from a moisture mismatch that you could roll a marble across the ridges — and that was in a climate-controlled house, not a shed.

 3 How Moisture Moves Inside Timber